-Swiss rolls are one of my childhood favourite cakes.
-Because of their mesmerizing swirly appearance, I always thought they were harder to make than they really are.
-The good news is: they're not that hard and I didn't need any special tools other than my regular baking tray.
+Swiss rolls are one of my favourite cakes from my childhood.
+Because of their mesmerizing swirly appearance, I always thought they were harder to make than they actually are.
+The good news is: they're not that hard and I didn't need any special tools other than my regular baking tray and my trusty hand mixer.

-- You don't need any special tools.
-You can use a dedicated jelly roll pan but any regular baking tray with at least a 1 inch high rim around it will work unless you want to make an extra thick cake.
+- You don't need any special pans.
+You can use a dedicated jelly roll pan but any regular baking tray with at least a 1" high rim around it will work unless you want to make an extra thick cake.

 - It's SO moist, fluffy, and creamy.
-Everything I look for in a cake.
+Everything I look for in a roll cake.

 - Hellooo Fall!
-This is the perfect cake for the season and it has easily turned into one of my Fall staples.
+The pumpkin twist on this swiss roll makes it the perfect cake for the season.
+It has easily turned into one of my Fall staples.

 - It's not too sweet and doesn't feel too heavy.
 The sugar in the recipe is balanced out by the pumpkin flavour and cream cheese.
 Because of the airy nature of sponge cake and whipped cream, the cake is light and fluffy and a joy to eat.